-The diagrams below show our asset funding structure as at 31 December 2016.
+The diagrams below show our asset funding structure as at 31 December 2017.

-Please refer to Note 30 to the financial statements on page 148 for more details of our wholesale funding sources and Note 42.1 on page 171 for the contractual maturity profile of our assets and liabilities.
+Refer to Note 30 to the financial statements on page 154 for more details of our wholesale funding sources and Note 42.1 on page 177 for the contractual maturity profile of our assets and liabilities.